For a detailed log of current pennywort status click here

 The maps below show the status of pennywort on the Upper Cam at the year end (December).
 Zoom into map and click on markers for more detail.
 See map key at the bottom of this page

-(Note that this map doesn’t yet show floating pennywort below cambridge, although we started to work on its eradication during 2019)
+(Note that this map doesn’t yet show floating pennywort below Jesus Lock, Cambridge, although we started to work on its eradication during 2019)

 Further dramatic improvements on the upper river, thanks to vigilance by a number of volunteers on the bank and in canoes, who pick up the occasional fragments as they appear and hence stop them growing and spreading.
 Floating Pennywort is now rare, although we will need to remain vigilent in 2020 at the hotspots of Grantchester Mill Pond, Swan Island ditch and downstream past Paradise Island and Paradise LNR to snobs stream.
 There was a small patch in the privately owned wetlands opposite Red Lion Meadow.
 This has been removed but will need monitoring by authorised volunteers